Case Study: 2 new boarding houses, Waverley Borough Council

 Result

-At a meeting of Waverley Borough Council Joint Planning Committee Members in July 2019, the committee voted to approve the planning application, with 14 voting for, five against and two abstaining.
+At a meeting of Waverley Borough Council Joint Planning Committee Members, the committee voted to approve the planning application, with 14 voting for, five against and two abstaining.

 Case Studies